fpom/hyena/README.md

  * `Node.current` (which will be overridden from JSON because so does `examples/simple.json`)
  * `Node.count` that is zero initially

-In general, `Transition.update` is expected to be a `;` separated sequence of assignments whose targets are all mutable fields of an object in the system.
+In general, `Transition.update` is expected to be a sequence of assignments whose targets are all mutable fields of an object in the system.
+This sequence can be encoded in a string by separating assignments with `;`, or it can be expressed as a function as above.
 Upon firing, the sequence is automatically completed with `node.current = transition.target`.

 #### `Struct`, `Field` and enums